sbotejaru/Arkanoid-Android/README.md

 # Android Arkanoid game made in Unity
-All code is found in Assets/Scripts
+All game code is found in Assets/Scripts

-Made by Botejaru Stefan-Andrei and Alban Bogdan-Valentin
+Made by Botejaru Stefan-Andrei and Alban Bogdan-Valentin (2023) Updated and maintained by Botejaru Stefan-Andrei (2024)

 Screenshots: